shonan-releng-mobile/shonan-releng-mobile/4thbreakout/logging/README.md

 	* Observational study: We can create an app that (with the user permission) collects the logs of the applications they are using.
 We then analyse this data.
 	* Advantages: "Logging in the wild", real-world data
 	* Disadvantages: we have less control about how people are using those apps.
+	* Can we use mechanical turk for that?

 * Timelines for adoption of logging libraries
 	* History of providers e.g. Flurry, Firebase, Fabric, ...